fleetdm/fleet/docs/Using-Fleet/MDM-migration-guide.md

 If your old MDM solution enforced FileVault, follow [these instructions](#how-to-turn-on-disk-encryption) to enforce FileVault (disk encryption) using Fleet.

-For all other settings you enforced, you have to first export these settings as configuration profiles from your old MDM solution.
+For all other settings you enforced, you have to first export these settings as .mobileconfig profiles from your old MDM solution.
 Then, you have to add the configuration profiles to Fleet.

 How to export settings as configuration profiles: